JetsonHacksNano/installRealSenseROS/README.md

 $ ./installRealSenseROS.sh \<catkin_ws_name\>

-The script 'setupTX.sh' simply turns off the USB autosuspend setting on the Jetson Nano so that the camera is always available.
+The script 'setupNano.sh' simply turns off the USB autosuspend setting on the Jetson Nano so that the camera is always available.

 <h3>Releases:</h3>